4.3 Forecast report

 Online advertising market in Germany

-After the strong rise in online advertising in 2021 (6.5%), PricewaterhouseCoopers expects a further increase in 2022 with total market growth (mobile advertising and desktop advertising) of 7.5% to € 10.21 billion.
+After a 12.0% increase in online advertising in 2022, PricewaterhouseCoopers expects further growth in 2023 with an increase in total market volume (mobile advertising and desktop advertising) of 8.2% to € 14.53 billion.

-Market forecast: online advertising in Germany (mobile advertising & desktop advertising)
+Market forecast: total online advertising market in Germany (mobile advertising & desktop advertising) – acc. to PwC

 in € billion

-- United Internet AG forecasts an increase in consolidated sales to approx. € 5.8 billion for its fiscal year 2022 (prior year: around € 5.646 billion).
+- United Internet AG expects an increase in consolidated sales to approx. € 6.2 billion for its fiscal year 2023 (prior year: € 5.915 billion).

 Management Board’s overall statement on the anticipated development

 The Management Board of United Internet AG is upbeat about its prospects for the future.
 Thanks to a business model based predominantly on electronic subscriptions, United Internet believes it is largely stable enough to withstand cyclical influences.
-And with the investments made over the past few years in customer relationships, new business fields and internationalization, as well as via acquisitions and investments, the Company has laid a broad foundation for its planned future growth.
+And with the investments made over the past few years in customer relationships, new business fields and further internationalization, as well as via acquisitions and investments, the Company has laid a broad foundation for further growth.

 United Internet will continue to pursue this sustainable business policy in the coming years.
-In addition to the above mentioned investments in future-oriented topics in of 1&1 and IONOS, the segments will focus on the following topics.
+In addition to the above mentioned investments in future-oriented topics in of 1&1 and 1&1 Versatel, the segments will focus on the following topics.

-- In the Business Access segment, the Company’s own fiber-optic network is to be expanded in 2022 with the connection of further locations.
-Activities for business and wholesale customers will also be expanded.
+- In the Business Access segment, the Company’s own fiber-optic network is to be expanded in 2023 with the connection of further locations.
+In addition, the business customer and wholesale business will continue to be developed.

-- In fiscal year 2022, the key topics in the Consumer Applications segment will again be increasing fee-based customer relationships and the further expansion of data-driven business models.
+- In fiscal year 2023, the key topics in the Consumer Applications segment will again be the further expansion of data-driven business models and a focus on fee-based premium products.

-- As well as raising brand awareness, the Business Applications segment will continue to focus on expanding business with existing customers and gaining new high-quality customer relationships in 2022.
-In addition, the segment will strengthen its cloud business in particular and drive its international expansion.
+- As well as raising brand awareness, the Business Applications segment will continue to focus on expanding business with existing customers and gaining new high-quality customer relationships in 2023.
+In addition, the segment will expand its cloud business in particular.

 This Management Report contains forward-looking statements based on current expectations, assumptions, and projections of the Management Board of United Internet AG and currently available information.
 These forward-looking statements are subject to various risks and uncertainties and are based upon expectations, assumptions, and projections that may not prove to be accurate.
 United Internet AG does not guarantee that these forward-looking statements will prove to be accurate and does not accept any obligation, nor have the intention, to adjust or update the forward-looking statements contained in this report.